YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	func (buftary *BufferTArray) SetValBAry(tptoken uint64,
 		errstr *BufferT, idx uint32, val *[]byte) error

-- If the :code:`C.ydb_buffer_t` structures referenced by :code:`cbuftary` have not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If :code:`idx` is greater than or equal to :code:`elemsAlloc` make no changes and return with an error return of INSUFFSUBS.
 - If the length of :code:`val` is greater than the :code:`len_alloc` field of the array element specified by :code:`idx`, make no changes, and return INVSTRLEN.
-- Otherwise, copy the bytes of :code:`val` to the location referenced by the :code:`buf_addr` field of the :code:`C.ydb_buffer_t` structure referenced, set its :code:`len_used` field to the number of bytes copied.
+- Otherwise, copy the bytes of :code:`val` to the referenced buffer and set the :code:`len_used` field to the length of :code:`val`.

 Go BufferTArray SetValStr()
 ...........................